ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 &nbsp;

-!!! pied-piper ":bulb: Logic: Multi-table Derivation and Constraint Rules, 40X More Concise"
+!!! pied-piper ":bulb: Logic: Multi-table Derivations and Constraint Rules, 40X More Concise"

     #### a.
 Chaining